Chipping Away at the Rock. Gavin Salkeld details Australian and UK censor cuts.

 decision making are set out in the National Classification Code, which is agreed by the Australian Government and the States and Territories.
 There are six key ratings used to classify films for release in Australia:

-in the UK, which legally restricted the film to adults, when the same film sported an advisory M rating in Australia; allowing anyone of any age to view the film.
-Similarly, GoldenEye is a 15 in Britain, whilst it is an unrestricted PG in
+years in the UK, which legally restricted the film to adults, when the same film sported an advisory M rating in Australia; allowing anyone of any age to view the film.
+Similarly, GoldenEye is a 15 in Britain, whilst it is an unrestricted

 Rated R for Restricted Audience